Universe-Man/ianjpollack.com-frontend/README.md

-run npm build when you want to officially update for the website so you have the right files to place in the public/static folder to connect in index.html
+"npm run build" when you want to officially update for the website so you have the right files to place in the public/static folder to connect in index.html

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).